 Descendants of the #Missing1490 are being traced

-The National Famine Way is being developed by Strokestown Park House, the National Famine Museum, and the Irish Heritage Trust in partnership with Waterways Ireland, the ADAPT Centre for Digital Content Technology, and Roscommon and Longford County Councils.
-It will be fully operational in 2019.
+The National Famine Way is being developed by Strokestown Park House, the National Famine Museum, and the Irish Heritage Trust in partnership with Waterways Ireland, the ADAPT Centre for Digital Content Technology, Roscommon and Longford County Councils and EPIC The Irish Emigration Museum.